 - 13.5.1.Section 28 (4) requires governing bodies to consult the staff of the school and the parents of registered pupils of the school. - 13.5.2.
 School governing bodies should consult the planning and service provision bodies in their neighbourhoods which are currently involved with those sorts of facilities.
-For example; adult education providers, local colleges and the Education Funding Agency if adult education is involved.
+For example; adult education providers, local colleges and the Education and Skills Funding Agency if adult education is involved.
 Often the relevant bodies will have plans which affect the activities proposed and may be interested in becoming a partner in the particular project. - 13.5.3.Bodies with plans covering the community to be served by the facility or services should be consulted and the degree of fit with the relevant planning frameworks and policies assessed.
 In particular the following should be consulted if their work could be affected: - The Children and Young People's Plan, where any developments affecting early years education or child care are proposed.
-Schools should also consult local providers of childcare services and be satisfied that the proposals will not undermine the financial viability of existing services. - The local parish/ town councils (where they exist) and the local district council.
-These will have relevant planning policies.
+Schools should also consult local providers of childcare services and be satisfied that the proposals will not undermine the financial viability of existing services.

+- The local parish/town council which will have relevant planning policies.
 Community development plans and the priorities contained therein will be very important for community facility developments.
-There may also be specific plans for young people, area regeneration, leisure facilities and/ or arts/ sports plans and so on. - Agencies such as Sport England and the Arts Council will have policies and strategies in addition to specific plans that will affect not only their funding attitudes but also set their priorities. - All the schools within the cluster and neighbouring secondary schools. - The Council's adult learning unit, and local adult and community learning providers including colleges.
+There may also be specific plans for young people, area regeneration, leisure facilities or other relevant areas. - Agencies such as Sport England and the Arts Council will have policies and strategies in addition to specific plans that will affect not only their funding attitudes but also set their priorities. - All the schools within the cluster and neighbouring secondary schools. - The Council's adult learning unit, and local adult and community learning providers including colleges.